UN rights chief ‘appalled’ by deadly Israeli airstrikes in Gaza

-The UN human rights chief on Wednesday said he was “appalled” by reports that more than 100 Palestinians were killed overnight in Israeli airstrikes across the Gaza Strip, Anadolu reports.
+The UN human rights chief on Wednesday said he was “appalled” by reports that more than 100 Palestinians were killed overnight in Israeli airstrikes across the Gaza Strip, Anadolu agency reported.

 “The laws of war are very clear on the paramount importance of protecting civilians and civilian infrastructure,” Volker Turk said in a statement.
 “Israel must comply with its continuing obligations under international humanitarian law and is accountable for any violations.”